A Neighbourhood Framework for Resource-Lean Content Flagging

 \section{Acknowledgements}

-We would like to thank the whole CheckStep team for the useful discussions on the implications of this work.
-We would especially like to thank Jay Alammar, who further provided feedback on the model and created the conceptual diagram explaining our proposed neighbourhood framework.
+We would like to thank the entire Checkstep team for the useful discussions on the potential implications of this research.
+We would especially like to thank Jay Alammar, who further provided feedback on the model and created the general conceptual diagram that explains our proposed neighbourhood framework.